KylerZan23/fitness-trackerV2/README.md

 ## Workout Tracking

-The application includes comprehensive workout tracking capabilities:
+The application provides robust workout tracking features, allowing users to log, view, and analyze their training progress.
+The yearly workout calendar on the `/workouts` page now offers a consolidated view, displaying both manually logged lifting sessions and synchronized Strava run activities.

-1. **Exercise Logging**: Record individual exercises with sets, reps, weight, and duration
+1.  **Exercise Logging**: Record individual exercises or create workout groups with multiple exercises.
+The form includes fields for exercise name, sets, reps, weight, duration, date, and notes.
+2.  **Unified Interface**: The workout logging page (`/workout/new`) features a clean UI consistent with the dashboard's light theme, using shared components for a seamless experience.
-2. **Workout History**: View past workouts and track progress over time
+3.  **Workout History**: View past workouts and track progress over time (Functionality TBD/Located Elsewhere).
-3. **Performance Metrics**: Analyze workout trends and statistics
+4.  **Performance Metrics**: Analyze workout trends and statistics via dashboard widgets.
-4. **Notes and Tags**: Add custom notes to each workout session
+5.  **Notes and Tags**: Add custom notes to each workout session or group.

 ### Workout Data Schema